Adventures in Machine Learning

 3 D 7 5 3

-In the example above, we are selecting rows where the `points` column value is equal to 7.
-As we can see from the output, there are two rows of data where this is the case, and they are returned by the `loc` method.
+In this example, we are selecting rows where the points column value is equal to 7.
+As evident from the output, there are two rows of data where this is the case, and they are returned by the loc method.

 Here is an example: